How Long Is A Marathon? (And Why Is It 26.2 Miles?) - The Running Channel Advertisement

 The final route for the run was only decided in the days leading up to the race, though it would be from Buckingham Palace to the White City Stadium.
 It was initially agreed that it would be 25 miles, but when officially measured it was 25.5 miles.
 Then it was decided to move the start to the East Terrace of Windsor Castle, extending the course: it was now 26 miles from the Castle to the outside of the stadium, with runners then completing one full lap of the track, adding almost 587 yards.

 The plans changed again.
-It had been proposed that runners would come into the stadium through the Royal entrance, but that would prevent the Royals from leaving, so it was decided that runners would enter at the oppostie side of the stadium, shortening the distance on the track, and finishing beneath the Royal Box as originally planned (all races finished there).
+It had been proposed that runners would come into the stadium through the Royal entrance, but that would prevent the Royals from leaving, so it was decided that runners would enter at the opposite side of the stadium, shortening the distance on the track, and finishing beneath the Royal Box as originally planned (all races finished there).
 This made the course 26 miles and 385 yards.

 Above: Dorando Pietri finished first in the 1908 Olympic Marathon but was later disqualified